edwinadsouza/Salary-Prediction/README.md

 ### Pickle:
 - Pickle is a Python package that allows you to serialise and deserialize Python objects to and from a byte stream.
 It enables the simple storing and retrieval of Python objects from disc, as well as their transmission across a network.

+## TO RUN THE APP
+streamlit run app.py
+in the terminal/command prompt